aws-solutions/media-exchange-on-aws/README.md

 The subscriber pushes the assets and publishers pull the assets from MediaExchange.
 This push/pull model also enables simple setup and enforcement of both lifecycle policies and alignment with delivery SLAs.

 ## Requirements
 You will need three AWS accounts to deploy this effectively (a) publisher, (b) subscriber and (c) MediaExchange.
 The CloudFormation templates are deployed in (c) MediaExchange account.
+It is also possible to install in a single account for testing.
+See the developer guide for instructions.

-## Getting Started with MediaExchange On AWS
+## Getting Started

 1. [Install](#)
 1. [Add a publisher](#)